ottstreamscore/ottstreamscore/INSTALL.md

 ## Upgrading from v1.3+

-**For users currently running v1.3 or later.**
+**For users currently running v1.3, v1.4, or v1.5.**

-This is the simplest upgrade path using the new `migrate.php` script.
+This is the simplest upgrade path using the `migrate.php` script.

 ### Before You Begin